SomaSan2005/Python-manual/README.md

-# Python-manual and exercises in italian
+# Python-manual in English,exercises in italian